-If you want to avoid listing the gory details of the charges to your customer, check the Print Selected Time and Costs as One Invoice Item check box located in the bottom-left corner of the invoice.
-Also, note that you can check the Taxable box to indicate if selected expenses are taxable.
+If you want to avoid listing the gory details of the charges to your customer, select the Print Selected Time and Costs As One Invoice Item check box located in the bottom-left corner of the invoice.
+Also, note that you can select the Taxable box to indicate if selected expenses are taxable.